jasonydog9/code-jam-10/README.md

 ## Getting Started

-To run the game, clone the repo with `git clone <repo url>`
+To run the game, clone the repo with `git clone https://github.com/A5rocks/code-jam-10`

 CD into the directory and run `python -m venv venv` to create the venv

-Run `./venv/Scripts/activate` or `source venv/bin/activate` to active the venv
+Run `./venv/Scripts/activate` or `source venv/bin/activate` to activate the venv

 Run `pip install -r requirements.txt` to install the requirements